 – Brainstorm!
 Use these articles to think of new ideas if you get bored:

 – Don’t shop hungry.

 – Don’t underestimate the power of a good shopping list.

 – Do buy sales.
 Be flexible if you can and utilize your freezer.
 Breakfast sausage on sale?
 Try the Make-Ahead Freezer Friendly Breakfast Burritos.
 If you find good deals on fruit, you can freeze it to make your own Berry Protein Smoothies.

 – Start shopping in bulk.
 If you meal prep regularly, you’ll start to notice certain spices or oils that are running out.
 I’d suggest buying things like that at Costco to make your meal prep cheaper.

 4. Prep and cook.

 – Stick with your plan.
-Start with whatever takes the longest to cook, or has the most downtime (rice cooker).
+Start with whatever takes the longest to cook, or has the most downtime (rice cooker or slow cooker).

 – You can also prep parts of meals, instead of complete meals.
 Chop veggies.
 Portion out spices.
 Cook meats.
-These things sometimes all happen on Sunday.
 I might talk about Meal Prep Sunday a lot, but meal prep can happen on any day of the week.